Lost Adams Diggings: Legend

 After Brewer's party left, some of the men began secretly searching above the falls.
 They returned to camp with large nuggets.
 Adams warned them against it but the nuggets were kept.

 Nine days after the provisions party did not return, Adams became concerned about their safety.
 Along with another miner named Davidson, Adams climbed out of the canyon to discover five bodies on the trail, Brewer was not among them.
 They raced back towards camp, but it was too late.
 A large party of Indians had reached the camp and killed the remaining miners.
 The cabin had been set on fire, making the hearth stone too hot to move.
 Thirteen days later, Adams and Davidson were found by a military patrol out of Fort Apache, AZ.

 Upon recovery Adams settled in California and when the Apache Wars ended, he led several expeditions to find the canyon and the basin filled with gold.
 Adams must have had a terrible sense of direction, after so many years of searching his quest proved hopeless.
-But in his search he inspired others to joint the hunt.
+But in his search he inspired others to join the hunt.

-In July 1949, 83-year-old Robert W. "Bob" Lewis, who said he had known Adams when he had been a cowpuncher and law officer in Socorro County, New Mexico, stated that he and Adams searched for the gold together in 1889 twenty five years after the massacre in 1864.
-But it was not until 1918, that he claimed to have single-handedly found the skeletons and Adam's cabin at the mouth of a canyon 35 miles northwest of Magdalena, New Mexico.
-Lewis said that everything was there just as Adams had described except for the gold.
+In July 1949, 83-year-old Robert W. "Bob" Lewis, who said he had known Adams when he had been a cowpuncher and law officer in Socorro County, New Mexico, stated that he and Adams searched for the gold together in 1889, twenty five years after the massacre in 1864.
+But, it was not until 1918, that he claimed to have single-handedly found the skeletons and Adam's cabin at the mouth of a canyon 35 miles (56.3 km) northwest of Magdalena, New Mexico.
+Lewis said that everything was there, just as Adams had described, except for the gold.
 He said he later found out the missing gold had been found by a Magdelena Sheepherder who received $20,000 for it with which he bought a ranch in Albuquerque, New Mexico.